webgme/finite-state-machine/README.md

 webgme import plugin FiniteStateMachine webgme-finite-state-machine
 ```

-# Running from this repository
+## Running from this repository
 Make sure the [dependencies for webgme](https://github.com/webgme/webgme/blob/master/README.md#dependencies) are installed.
  1. Clone this repository
  2. `npm install` - installs all dependencies
  3. `npm install webgme` - installs webgme (it's a [peer-dependency](https://nodejs.org/en/blog/npm/peer-dependencies/)).
+ 4. Launch a local mongodb instance (if not local edit the webgme config).
-4. `npm start`
+ 5. `npm start`
-5. Visit localhost:8888 from a browser.
+ 6. Visit localhost:8888 from a browser.